 You want a sleek, simple window design

-When debating which replacement window is right for you, you must outline your wants, goals, and needs for your project.
+When debating which replacement window is right, you must outline your project's wants, goals, and needs.
 How much are you looking to pay?
 What do you want the finished product to look like?
 How long do you want the window to last?

-These are just a few questions you should ask yourself when looking to find the right window for you.
-Asking yourself the right questions will help you narrow down your options and really find the best solution you need for your project.
+These are just a few questions you should ask yourself when looking for the right window.
+Asking yourself the right questions will help you narrow your options and find the best solution for your project.

 Want to learn more about the ProVia Aeris and Endure window collections?

-If you think either the ProVia Aeris or Endure window may be the right one for you and want to learn more, Southwest Exteriors is here to help.
+If you think either the ProVia Aeris or Endure window may be right for you and want to learn more, Southwest Exteriors is here to help.

-We offer both of these window collections because of their exceptional design, craftsmanship, longevity, and energy efficiency.
-We know that these windows are not the right solution for everyone, but if you think ProVia may be what you’re looking for, we want to help guide you to the best window for you.
+We offer both window collections because of their exceptional design, craftsmanship, longevity, and energy efficiency.
+We know these windows are not the right solution for everyone, but if you think ProVia may be what you’re looking for, we want to help guide you to the best window.